pelias/documentation/add-search-to-a-map.md

 If you want to [customize the geocoder plug-in behavior](https://github.com/pelias/leaflet-geocoder#customizing-the-plugin) beyond the defaults in this Walkthrough, you can set additional options in your code.
 For example, the Search box collapses to an icon by default, but you can specify that the text box be shown at full width.
 There are also options for customizing the parameters for the Mapzen Search service, such as limiting the search to the map's extent or prioritizing results near the current view.
 Right now, you may notice that results from around the world appear in the list.

 Mapzen Search uses a [variety of open data sources](https://mapzen.com/documentation/search/data-sources/), including OpenStreetMap.
-Part of the power of open data is that anyone can modify the source data and improve the quality for everyone.
+Part of the power of open data is that anyone can change the source data and improve the quality for everyone.
 If you are unable to find a location, the place could be missing or incorrect in the source datasets.
 Mapzen is also building a comprehensive, open database of places known as [Who's on First](https://github.com/whosonfirst/whosonfirst-data) that can be publicly edited, and is working on integrating it into the geocoder.

 ## Walkthrough summary

 In this walkthrough, you learned the basics of adding the Mapzen Search geocoding engine to a Leaflet map.
 If you want to learn more about Mapzen Search, review the [documentation](index.md).

 Because the geocoder is still under development and considered experimental, if you are getting unexpected search results, please add an issue to the [Pelias GitHub repository](https://github.com/pelias/pelias/issues).
-The developers can investigate and determine if the problem is caused by software or data, and work to fix it either way.
+The developers can investigate and decide if the problem is caused by software or data, and work to fix it either way.

 To take your map even further, you can follow along with some additional Mapzen tutorials.
 One exercise you can try is to use [Mapzen's Tangram rendering engine](https://mapzen.com/documentation/turn-by-turn/add-routing-to-a-map/#add-a-tangram-map-to-the-frame) and vector tiles to draw the data on the map, instead of the OpenStreetMap raster tile layer you used in this walkthrough.
 When you get your map the way you want, you might be interested in [putting your map on the web](https://mapzen.com/documentation/tangram/walkthrough/#put-your-tangram-map-on-the-web) so you can share your work with others.